 During the lease term in Chantilly

-During lease, the rental belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Chantilly, the renter must allow us to come into the rental property.
-Some valid reasons to come into rental are to:
+During lease, the rental home belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Chantilly, the tenant must allow us to go into the rental home.
+Some solid reasons to access rental home are to:

 - Perform maintenance or alterations,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental home.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental home.
 However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate tenants in Chantilly.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you move a tenant into your property in Chantilly
+- Before you lease out your investment in Chantilly

 - Collections and evictions